Special Education and Inclusive Practices (SEIP)

 SEIP 431 Reading/Writing Remediation, Assessment, and Diagnosis for Students with Mild Disabilities (3 crs)

-Prerequisite: SPED 331 or consent of instructor.
-Limited to teaching majors admitted to College of Education and Human Sciences.
+Prerequisite: SEIP 331 or consent of instructor.
+Limited to teaching majors admitted to the College of Education and Human Sciences.
 Must be taken with SEIP 404.

 This course focuses on research-based methods for assessment, instruction, and remediation of reading and written expression for elementary-age students with mild disabilities.
 The course includes applied activities and occurs concurrently with a field experience.